hleiaa/latex-action-github/README.md

 You want that because then every time you push it will automatically check if you pushed valid LaTeX.

 If you are looking for instructions to build LaTeX locally, look [here](https://github.com/Ruben-Sten/TeXiFy-IDEA#installation-instructions).
-If you are looking for instructions to build LaTeX on GitLab CI, have a look at the [Gitlab](#gitlab) section.
+If you are looking for instructions to build LaTeX on GitLab CI, have a look at the [GitLab](#gitlab) section.
 If you are looking for instructions to build ConTeXt, have a look at the [ConTeXt](#context) section.